invinst/CPDBv2_backend/README.md

 # Setup production/staging

 1. `git secret reveal`
-2. `az aks get-credentials --output json --resource-group terraformed --name cpdp-aks-cluster` - get kubectl credentials.
-2. `terraform apply --target azurerm_kubernetes_cluster.cpdp_aks_cluster terraform` - create or change Azure AKS config which back our kubernetes cluster.
-Note that you should not run this unless there is a change in terraform config.
-3. `bin/initialize_kubernetes_cluster.sh` - again only run this when cluster is newly created.
+2. `bin/initialize_kubernetes_cluster.sh` - again only run this when cluster is newly created.
-4. `bin/setup_cronjobs.sh` - setup cronjobs either for staging or production.
+3. `bin/setup_cronjobs.sh` - setup cronjobs either for staging or production.
 For now only setup cronjob for production.

 # Deployment